teverett/Pragmatach/README.md

 public Response render() throws PragmatachException
 </code></pre>

-In this example the method "myMethod(int)" will be called with the value "2" for the route "/mycontroller/2".
+In this example the method "myMethod(int)" will be called with the value "2" for the context path "/mycontroller/2".

 <pre><code>
 @Route(uri = "/mycontroller")